openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/tokenizers.rst

    print(openvino_output["string_output"])
    # ['sc�ouition�', 'intvenord hasient', 'g shouldwer M more']

-The outputs of the converted and the original tokenizer can differ, decreasing or increasing model accuracy on a specific task.
-While working with LLMs, you can change the prompt to avoid any changes in the output.
-See the test results of OpenVINO Tokenizers work in the `OpenVINO Tokenizers repository <https://github.com/openvinotoolkit/openvino_tokenizers>`__.
+The outputs of the converted and the original tokenizer can differ, either decreasing or increasing model accuracy on a specific task.
+You can modify the prompt to avoid these changes.
+In the `OpenVINO Tokenizers repository <https://github.com/openvinotoolkit/openvino_tokenizers>`__ you can see the percentage of tests in which the output of the original and converted tokenizer/detokenizer match.

 Additional Resources
 ####################